harini-85/recipe-sharing-hub/README.md

 ## Project Description
 **Recipe Sharing Hub** is a full-stack web application designed for food lovers to share, discover, and organize recipes in one place.
 The platform allows users to:
 - **Register & Login** to create a secure account.
-- **Create, edit, and delete recipes** with ingredients, preparation steps, and images.
+- **Create, edit, and delete recipes** with ingredients, preparation steps.
 - **Browse and search recipes** shared by other users in an interactive feed.
 - **View user profiles** to explore recipes contributed by specific members.
-- **Engage with a clean, responsive interface** that works across desktop and mobile devices.

 The application is built with a modern development workflow including **CI/CD pipelines, containerization, and Kubernetes orchestration**, making it both scalable and reliable.